 Within our selection process, we acknowledge the existing gender inequality in the film industry and strive to change it.
 The Academy is open to people from all communities that historically have been subjected to oppression and marginalization such as Sami or Roma people in Finland.

 We provide 2 years of hands-on, fee-free courses for participants.
-They will make their own short films under the guidance of mobile filmmakers and Finnish film industry professionals, performing all the essential roles necessary to realise their films.
-Our goal is for the films to be presented in local and international film festivals.
+They will make their own short films under the guidance of mobile filmmakers and film industry professionals in Finland, performing all the essential roles necessary to realize their films.
+Our goal is for the films to be presented at local and international film festivals.
 Upon graduation, they are ready to work professionally in the film industry.

 The diversity among the community of the Academy is enlightening, as they exchange ideas and experiences to confront multiple power structures of domination that continue to exist not only in the film industry, but in classrooms, research, language, ideas, history, and institutions, among others.
 The theoretical and epistemic knowledge of the Academy will have a lived dimension to it—’lived’ in the sense that it foregrounds the experiences of those who have been excluded from modernist knowledge production.